Frequently Asked Questions

 Q: How do you establish your fees?

-A: CapitalPlus Equity’s fee structure is based on a combination of criteria including: Anticipated monthly factoring volume; customer creditworthiness; number of factored customers; number of invoices sent to customers; average invoice amount and average account payment terms.
+A: The CapitalPlus fee structure is based on a combination of criteria including: anticipated monthly factoring volume; overall risk of the deal (e.g., customer creditworthiness); the average invoice amount; and average account payment terms.

-Q: Does CapitalPlus Equity offer purchase order financing or financing for work in progress?
+Q: Does CapitalPlus offer Purchase Order (P.O.) financing for work in progress?

-A: No. CapitalPlus Equity only provides cash flow funding of invoices for goods and services that have been satisfactorily delivered and/or performed and billed in arrears.
-We may, however, be able to refer you to a financing company that can provide purchase order funding or other needed services.
+A: No. CapitalPlus only provides cash flow funding of invoices for goods and services that have been satisfactorily delivered and/or performed and billed in arrears.
+We can however, refer you to a financing company that can provide purchase order funding and work with the P.O.
+Finance firm to provide you with a holistic solution to your cash flow concerns.

 Q: Do you only work with contractors in a particular area?